 It doesn’t get any easier than taking apple wedges tossed with sweet cinnamon/sugar, wrapped in crescent rolls and then baked in a fun lemon lime soda.
 Yes, you read that correctly.
-This is an easy recipe for Apple Dumplings made with lemon lime soda!
+This is an easy semi-homemade recipe for Apple Dumplings made with lemon lime soda!

 Once baked, it’s hard to tell you used refrigerated crescent roll dough instead of a traditional pie dough recipe.
 Sweet and tart at the same time, these apple dumplings are sure to be a winner!